play-co/ff/README.md

 Sometimes you don't want to pass any arguments to the next function, but you just want to wait until an async call completes successfully.
-This behaves exactly like `f.slow()`, handling errors, but no data is passed to the next step.
+This behaves exactly like `f.slot()`, handling errors, but no data is passed to the next step.

 #### `f.slotPlain()`